 Sponsor: Pharmacyclics, LLC

-Pre-randomization Phase Subjects will receive single-agent ibrutinib for 3 cycles (1 cycle = 28 days) followed by ibrutinib + venetoclax combination treatment for at least 12 cycles.
-Primary Objective: · To determine the minimum residual disease (MRD)-negative clinical response rate of the combination of ibrutinib + venetoclax.
-Secondary Objectives: To evaluate: · Safety, tolerability, and determination of the recommended doses for the combination · Overall response rate · Complete response rate · Progression free survival · Hematological improvement · Overall survival · Pharmacokinetics of ibrutinib and venetoclax when dosed in combination Randomization Phase Subjects who achieve clinical response and a confirmed MRD-negative clinical response after 12 cycles of the ibrutinib + venetoclax combination will be randomized to continued-ibrutinib (venetoclax discontinued) vs placebo (ibrutinib and venetoclax discontinued).
-Subjects who do not achieve a confirmed MRD-negative clinical response (MRD-positive) after 12 cycles of the ibrutinib + venetoclax combination will be randomized to continued ibrutinib + venetoclax vs ibrutinib alone (venetoclax discontinued).
-Primary Objective: · To evaluate if discontinuing ibrutinib, in the setting of a confirmed MRD- negative clinical response with the combination of ibrutinib + venetoclax, allows for a treatment holiday as assessed by 1-year disease-free survival.
-One-year disease-free survival is defined as a continued MRD-negative clinical response without progression or death at least 1 year after randomization.
-Secondary Objectives: · MRD-negative clinical response (in MRD-positive randomized subjects) · Safety and tolerability Exploratory Objectives: · Progression free survival · Overall survival · Outcome of ibrutinib reintroduction after MRD-positive relapse or clinical disease progression (PD) · Identification of potential predictive and/or prognostic, genetic and molecular biomarkers
+MRD COHORT Pre-randomization Phase Subjects will receive single-agent ibrutinib for 3 cycles (1 cycle = 28 days) followed by ibrutinib + venetoclax combination treatment for at least 12 cycles.
+Primary Objective: To determine the minimum residual disease (MRD)-negative response rate of the combination of ibrutinib + venetoclax.
+Secondary Objectives: To evaluate: Safety, tolerability, and determination of the recommended doses for the combination Overall response rate Complete response rate Progression free survival Hematological improvement as measured by hemoglobin and platelet counts Overall survival Pharmacokinetics of ibrutinib and venetoclax when dosed in combination Randomization Phase Subjects who achieve response and a confirmed MRD-negative response after 12 cycles of the ibrutinib + venetoclax combination will be randomized to continued-ibrutinib (venetoclax discontinued) vs placebo (ibrutinib and venetoclax discontinued).
+Subjects who do not achieve a confirmed MRD-negative response (MRD-positive) after 12 cycles of the ibrutinib + venetoclax combination will be randomized to continued ibrutinib + venetoclax vs ibrutinib alone )venetoclax discontinued).
+Primary Objective: To evaluate if discontinuing ibrutinib, in the setting of a confirmed MRD-negative response with the combination of ibrutinib + venetoclax, allows for a treatment holiday as assessed by 1-year diseasefree survival.
+One-year disease-free survival is defined as a continued MRD-negative response without progression or death at least 1 year after randomization.
+Secondary Objectives: MRD-negative response (in MRD-positive randomized subjects) Safety and tolerability Exploratory Objectives: Progression free survival Overall survival Outcome of ibrutinib reintroduction after MRD-positive relapse or disease progression (PD) Identification of potential predictive and/or prognostic, genetic and molecular biomarkers.
+FIXED DURATION COHORT Subjects will receive single-agent ibrutinib for 3 cycles (1 cycle = 28 days) followed by ibrutinib + venetoclax combination treatment for 12 cycles.
+Primary Objective: To evaluate the depth of response with the combination of ibrutinib + venetoclax administered for a fixed duration of therapy by assessment of complete response rate.
+Secondary Objectives: To evaluate: Duration of Response (DOR) MRD status in subjects with CR MRD-negative rate Overall response rate (ORR) Progression free survival (PFS) Hematological improvement as measured by hemoglobin and platelet counts Overall survival (OS) Safety and tolerability

 IRB Review and Approval Date: 05/25/2017